Chapai Nawabganj District

-Chapainawabganj (Bengali: চাঁপাইনবাবগঞ্জ) is located in the north-western part of Bangladesh.
-It is a part of the Rajshahi Division, and was formerly a sub-division of Malda district.
-The north and west part of Chapai Nawabganj is bounded by Malda and Murshidabad districts of India, the east by Naogaon District, and south-east by Rajshahi District.
+Chapai Nawabganj or Chapainawabganj District (চাঁপাইনবাবগঞ্জ জেলা) is a district of Rajshahi Division.
+It is located in the north-western part of Bangladesh.
+The north and western-part of Chapainawabganj is bounded by Malda and Murshidabad districts of India, the east by Naogaon District, and south-east by Rajshahi District.

 History

 Chapainawabganj was one of the sub-divisions of the former Rajshahi zilla.
-Chapai Nawabganj was part of ancient Gour capital.
+Chapai Nawabganj was part of ancient Gour capital of Bengal.
 It is said that this area had strategic and commercial importance due to its location at the junction of the rivers Mahananda and the Ganges.
 Because of its importance, Alivardi Khan founded Nowabganj town which in course of time known as Nawabganj.
 Until 1947, Nawabganj was a thana under Malda district, India.

 The gateway of North Bengal, Malda was once the capital of Gour-Banga, with 3456 km2 of land classified as Tal, Diara, and Barind.
 Malda awaits the advent of tourists and people of archaeological interest with its wealth to be enjoyed and its huge potential to be explored.

 This portion of the earth is washed by the waves of the rivers Ganges, Mahananda, Fulahar, and Kalindri.
 It has witnessed different empires which were raised, flourished, and then cast down near oblivion by a successor kingdom built up on the relics of its predecessor.
 Panini mentioned a city named Gourpura, which by strong reason may be identified as the city of Gouda, ruins of which are situated in this district.
 Examples are legion of the relic of a predecessor kingdom being used in the monuments of the successor kingdoms.
 It had been within the limits of ancient 'Gaur' and 'Pandua' (Pundrabardhana).

 These two cities had been the capital of Bengal in ancient and medieval ages.
 The boundary of Gour was changed in different ages since 5th century BC.
 Its name can be found in Puranic texts.
 Pundranagar was the provincial capital of Maurya Empire.
 Gour and Pundrabardhana formed parts of the Mourya empire as is evinced from the inscriptions, Brahmilipi on a seal discovered from the ruins of Mahasthangarh in the Bogra District of Bangladesh.
 Hiuen Tsang saw many Ashokan stupas at Pundrabardhana.
-The inscriptions discovered in the district of undivided Dinajpur and other parts of North Bengal along with the Allahabad Pillar inscriptions of Samudragupta clearly indicate that the whole of North Bengal as far east as Kamrup formed a part of the Gupta empire.
+The inscriptions discovered in the district of undivided Dinajpur and other parts of North Bengal along with the Allahabad Pillar inscriptions of Samudragupta clearly indicate that the whole of North Bengal as far east as Kamrup formed a part of the Gupta Empire.